Chat GPT facts & tips for small business owners

 Things To Remember About ChatGPT

-As a marketing consultant, I would urge caution here.
+As a marketing consultant who works with small businesses that don’t have legal departments to support them, I would urge caution here.
 ChatGPT sometimes uses inspiration from other sites, such as Pinterest, and outputs may contain copyrighted material.
 Users may be liable if they reproduce such material.

-It’s sometimes a good idea to double-check images by uploading them onto Google Lens, to see if they’ve been taken from anywhere else on the internet that might lead to copyright problems.
+My marketing tip for small business owners would be to double-check images you’re not sure about, by uploading them onto Google Lens, to see if they’ve been taken from anywhere else on the internet that might lead to copyright problems.

 10. ChatGPT and GDPR: What You Need to Know.